marisatest/usecases/docs/about/contributing.md

 PR process:

-**First, preview new changes**
+**First, preview new changes:**

   - Create a new branch in the [use cases repo](https://github.com/nih-cfde/usecases)
   - Use the [use case file templates](https://github.com/nih-cfde/usecases/tree/master/docs/template_files) to add your new use case files
-  - Submit a PR from your branch to the `preview` branch.
-After you submit the PR, make sure the repo checks complete (green check mark).
+  - Submit a PR from your branch to the `preview` branch
+  - After you submit the PR, make sure the repo checks complete (green check mark)
   - If the checks complete successfully, merge the changes and view the [preview website](https://cfde-usecases.readthedocs-hosted.com/en/preview/) to check the changes.
 It can take ~30 minutes for the new changes to appear.
-If the checks failed, you can submit an issue for help.
+If the checks failed, you can submit an [issue](https://github.com/nih-cfde/usecases/issues/new?template=usecase_suggestion_template.md&title=Add+use+case+idea+title) to request help (please include a reference (`#`) to your PR).

-**Second, if you are satisfied with the changes, submit a new PR from your branch to the `master` branch.**
+**Second, if you are satisfied with the changes:**

+  - Submit a new PR from your branch to the `master` branch
-  - Request review from @Acharbonneau and @marisalim
+  - Request reviews from @Acharbonneau and @marisalim
   - Please allow up to one week for admin to review your request